 Embark on a one-hour discovery of the museum with our many guided tours dedicated to French-speaking visitors.

-Book your ticket
+Book your ticket guided tours

 Individuals session

-Discover your Guided tour
+Discover your guided tour

 Discover the museum from various perspectives during a one-hour guided tour dedicated to French speakers that will help you better understand the universal history of ceramics, with a special focus on Limoges porcelain.

-Limoges porcelain accounts for over a third of the museum's collections.
+Join us on Thursday, May 29th at 3:00pm, as well as on Thursday, May 1st at 10:30am, for a guided tour of “Limoges porcelain”.
+This represents over a third of the museum's collections.
 It covers a period from 1771 to the present day, and bears witness to the diversity of production over more than 250 years.
 In just one hour, immerse yourself in its history through the world's richest public collection!

-Terracotta, stoneware, earthenware and porcelain all share a common point : clay.
-Because they all are made of clay, they belong to the great family of ceramics.
-Thanks to this tour, be certain to learn a lot about the history of this ancestral skill through the ages, cultures and continents of the museum's treasures.
+On Thursdays, May 1st and on May 8th at 2.30pm, join the guided tour and discover "The museum's treasures".
+Terracotta, stoneware, faience and porcelain all share one thing in common: they're all made from clay, and so belong to the large family of ceramics.
+Come and discover the history of this ancestral skill through the ages, cultures and continents of the museum's treasures.
 Formerly entitled “Ceramics from Antiquity to the Present Day”, this guided tour is one of the museum's must-sees.

 Reservations are recommended.
 Places are limited to 20 participants.

-Limoges porcelain accounts for over a third of the museum's collections.
+Join us on Thursday, May 29th at 3:00pm, as well as on Thursday, May 1st at 10:30am, for a guided tour of “Limoges porcelain”.
+This represents over a third of the museum's collections.
 It covers a period from 1771 to the present day, and bears witness to the diversity of production over more than 250 years.
 In just one hour, immerse yourself in its history through the world's richest public collection!

-Terracotta, stoneware, earthenware and porcelain all share a common point : clay.
-Because they all are made of clay, they belong to the great family of ceramics.
-Thanks to this tour, be certain to learn a lot about the history of this ancestral skill through the ages, cultures and continents of the museum's treasures.
+On Thursdays, May 1st and on May 8th at 2.30pm, join the guided tour and discover "The museum's treasures".
+Terracotta, stoneware, faience and porcelain all share one thing in common: they're all made from clay, and so belong to the large family of ceramics.
+Come and discover the history of this ancestral skill through the ages, cultures and continents of the museum's treasures.
 Formerly entitled “Ceramics from Antiquity to the Present Day”, this guided tour is one of the museum's must-sees.

 Reservations are recommended.
 Places are limited to 20 participants.